lucsedirae/password-generator/README.md

   -Integers 0-9<br>
   -Special characters: !@#$%^&*()?-_=+/][}{`~<br>
 -The code was written with a focus on being efficient and compact but easy to follow.<br>
+-A copy to clipboard button allowing for easy transfer of the newly generated password to the clipboard.<br>